 Activity D.1 - Board governance.
-Support Board operations and development, focus on board roles and responsibilities.
+Support Board operations and development, focusing on board roles and responsibilities.

 - Measure D.1.a Board members are clear on their duties and appreciate their contributions and impact.
 The board operates using sound governance practices.
-Board meetings are effective and focus on themes including strategy, policy, oversight, and delegation. - Measure D.1.b Board will review active resolutions, adopt a prioritized list, and authorize resources necessary to implement resolutions.
+Board meetings are effective and focus on themes including strategy, policy, oversight, and delegation. - Measure D.1.b The Executive Committee will meet at least once per month and will include Area Directors whose area is the focus at that month's board meeting. - Measure D.1.c The Board will review active resolutions, adopt a prioritized list, and authorize resources necessary to implement resolutions.

-Activity D.2 - Planning and financial management.
-WACD follows sound business and financial management practices, including aligning with WACD strategies and increasing transparency and trust.
+Activity D.2 - Planning.
+WACD follows sound business practices, including aligning with WACD strategies and increasing transparency and trust.

 • Measure D.2.a - Work with the Board to develop an annual work plan and budget, and report progress, as directed.
-Explore a more systematic way of tracking and reporting progress for FY24.
 Manage work and budget according to planned strategies and goals, and work with the Board to address challenges and opportunities as they emerge.